Markov chain: Games and sports

 Markov chain models have been used in advanced baseball analysis since 1960, although their use is still rare.
 Each half-inning of a baseball game fits the Markov chain state when the number of runners and outs are considered.
 During any at-bat, there are 24 possible combinations of number of outs and position of the runners.
 Mark Pankin shows that Markov chain models can be used to evaluate runs created for both individual players as well as a team.

 He also discusses various kinds of strategies and play conditions: how Markov chain models have been used to analyze statistics for game situations such as bunting and base stealing and differences when playing on grass vs. AstroTurf.

 Markov text generators

 Markov processes can also be used to generate superficially real-looking text given a sample document.
 Markov processes are used in a variety of recreational "parody generator" software (see dissociated press, Jeff Harrison, Mark V. Shaney, and Academias Neutronium).
-Several open-source text generation libraries using Markov chains exist, including The RiTa Toolkit.
+Several open-source text generation libraries using Markov chains exist.

-Probabilistic forecasting

-Markov chains have been used for forecasting in several areas: for example, price trends, wind power, and solar irradiance.
-The Markov chain forecasting models utilize a variety of settings, from discretizing the time series, to hidden Markov models combined with wavelets, and the Markov chain mixture distribution model (MCM).